 Omar, age 22, has a civil engineering degree and was pursuing further studies in India when the Taliban overthrew the Afghan government.
 He is unable to return to Afghanistan as his father had worked with the UN and NATO and his family is under constant threat.
 While he was living in Afghanistan, Omar worked with the Afghanistan Rehabilitation and Development Agency, which supported women’s education programs and medical programs for LGBTQ.
 Omar has no path to permanent residence or citizenship in India and is not permitted to work or attend school.

 We completed a sponsorship application and were successful in getting it expedited through the “Operation Afghan Safety” process.
 The application has been submitted to IRCC and the sponsor’s application to sponsor was approved in August, 2022.
-The next step is the refugee determination by a Canadian Embassy visa office in India, which we hope will also be expedited.
+The next step is the refugee determination by a Canadian Embassy visa office in India.
+We are currently making urgent enquiries through the Ottawa Centre Member of Parliament and with IRCC concerning the lack of action since August 2022 by the Visa Office in New Delhi on this application.

 Cost of this sponsorship: $ 13,000